Skip To Content

 The Admissibility of Remote Video Deposition Testimony

 An article was recently published on Law360.com warning attorneys that ‘Zoom depositions are likely inadmissible.’
 This has caused understandable concern among the thousands of attorneys who have been taking video depositions remotely for the past year and a half.
 The premise of the author is that if a participant in the deposition is simply hiring the ‘record’ button on the video interface, recording the entirety of the deposition (including off the record conversations) and saving the recording to their local computer then this video may not be admissible in court.
 Having a deposition thrown out would be a nightmare scenario for any attorney.
-But don't worry -- this pitfall can be avoided if you are working with an experienced remote deposition provider who has the proper protocols in place.
+This risk can be avoided when you work with an experienced remote deposition provider that follows established Zoom deposition rules.

-Lexitas has been conducting remote depositions for over 10 years.
-Just in the past year alone Lexitas has handled over 25,000 remote proceedings.
-We treat a video deposition conducted remotely with the same strict protocols we use for in-person video depositions and we adhere to all established laws and protocols as follows:
+With over 25,000 remote depositions managed in just the past year, and more than a decade of experience, Lexitas provides trusted expertise supported by certified videographers, court reporters, and secure protocols.
+We treat legal video depositions with the same strict protocols we use for in-person video depositions and we adhere to all established laws and protocols as follows:

-- The notice should specify that the deposition will be recorded by video as well as text.
+• The notice should specify that the deposition will be recorded by video as well as written transcripts.

-- No one but Lexitas can record the deposition – the ability to record a remote deposition hosted by Lexitas is not available to anyone except the videographer or deposition monitor.
+• No one but Lexitas can record the deposition – the ability to record a remote deposition hosted by Lexitas is not available to anyone except the legal videographers or deposition monitor.

 Are you confident all your deposition video from the past year and a half will be admissible if needed?
-If Lexitas handled your depositions, the answer is yes!
+Ensure your next video deposition is compliant, secure, and admissible.
+Schedule your remote deposition with Lexitas today.

 1. Who has the ability to record the proceeding?